 Last but not least, other languages lack advanced technology.

 Nikita Popov came to PHP core in 2014 and brought AST to PHP 7.0 core.
-It's not a PHP new feature we can use, but it made PHP core codebase (written in C) much simpler to work with.
-It's a similar jump to moving from HDD to SSD drive or from a button phone to a smartphone.
+It's not a new PHP feature we can use, but it made the PHP core codebase (written in C) much simpler to work with.
+It's a similar jump like moving from HDD to SSD drive or from a button phone to a smartphone.

 The problem is that PHP itself is written in C. Even the best PHP developer cannot code in C at a world language level.
 If PHP stopped here, it would still be as good as its best C developer.